Mangalica: History

+The name Mangalica derives from Serbo-Croatian, meaning approximately roll-shaped and suggesting the animals are well fed.
 The blonde Mangalica variety was developed from older, hardy types of Hungarian pig (Bakonyi and Szalontai) crossed with the European wild boar and a Serbian breed (and later others like Alföldi) in Austria-Hungary (1833).
 That year, Prince of Serbia Miloš Obrenović sent 12 pigs of the autochthonous Serbian Šumadinka breed, ten sows and two boars.
-Pigs originally grown at the Prince's Topčider farm near Belgrade were used to create the Syrmian black lasa breed, also known as the black mangalica.
-Prince sent the animals to the Archduke Joseph, Palatine of Hungary, on whose estate the new breed was to be created.
+Pigs originally grown at the prince's Topčider farm near Belgrade were used to create the Syrmian black lasa breed, also known as the black mangalica.
+The prince sent the animals to the Archduke Joseph, Palatine of Hungary, on whose estate the new breed was to be created.

 The new, quick-growing, "fat-type" hog did not require any special care, which caused it to become very popular in Hungary.
 In 1927, the National Society of Fat-Type Hog Breeders (Mangalicatenyésztők Országos Egyesülete) was established, with the objective of improving the breed.
 Mangalica was the most prominent swine breed in the region until 1950 (30,000 of them were in Hungary in 1943).
 Since then, the popularity as well as the population of Mangalica has been decreasing, with the rising availability of food from farther away and refrigeration.
 In 1991, there were fewer than 200 remaining Mangalica in Hungary.
 Monte Nevado, a Spanish company began the breeding and recovery of Mangalica, and they were awarded with the Middle Cross of Hungary in 2016.
 Nowadays, the keeping of Mangalica has become a popular hobby.
 Slightly over 7,000 Mangalica sows in Hungary are producing around 60,000 piglets a year.

-Apart from Hungary, the Mangalica is present in Austria, Canada, the Czech Republic, Germany, The Netherlands, Romania, Serbia, Slovakia, Slovenia, Switzerland and the United States.
+Apart from Hungary, the Mangalica is present in Austria, Canada, Croatia, the Czech Republic, France, Germany, The Netherlands, Romania, Serbia, Slovakia, Slovenia, Switzerland and the United States.
 In Serbia, the breed (which is called mangulica in Serbian) almost completely died out in the 1980s.
 In 1998, Mangalica were introduced into the Zasavica wetlands.
 They are left to roam free in a reservation, becoming partially feral, with cases of breeding with wild boars known.
-Came the early 2010s, their number grew to 1,000 in Zasavica and in populations kept in the individual farms in the Syrmia and Mačva regions.
-As both autochthonous Serbian breeds of domestic pig, Šiška and Mangalica's predecessor Šumadinka died out, Mangalica are considered the only surviving autochthonous breed in Serbia.
-In March 2006, seventeen of the pigs were exported from Austria to the United Kingdom, where they are registered with the British Pig Association.
+By the early 2010s, their number had grown to 1,000 in Zasavica and in populations kept in the individual farms in the Syrmia and Mačva regions.
+As both autochthonous Serbian breeds of domestic pig, Šiška and Mangalica's predecessor Šumadinka, have died out, Mangalica are considered the only surviving autochthonous breed in Serbia.
+In March 2006, seventeen of the pigs were exported from Austria to the United Kingdom, where they are registered with the British Pig Association, and a Mangalica population is part of an environmental project in Dorset, England.
 In 2007, some were exported to the United States.

+The Romanian Native or Bazna breed was created in 1872 by cross-breeding Mangalitsa and Berkshire stock.